From Blood and Ash by Jennifer L. Armentrout book summary cover graphic featuring crossed swords and red foliage.

 From Blood and Ash Chapter 41

-Casteel wakes Poppy and brings her to dinner, giving her little real choice.
-On the way, they pass through a hall where he has had her attackers crucified with bloodstone spikes as punishment.
-Poppy is unsurprised to feel little sympathy, though she tells him the dead still deserved dignity.
+Casteel wakes Poppy for dinner without giving her much choice.
+They pass through a hallway where her attackers have been crucified with bloodstone spikes as a warning.
+Poppy feels little sympathy but tells Casteel the dead still deserve some dignity.

-And if you haven’t read From Blood and Ash yet, be sure to add it to your TBR list!
+And if you haven’t read Jennifer L. Armentrout’s From Blood and Ash yet, be sure to add it to your TBR list!